Using Courseload eTexts

 order to access Courseload from Oncourse.
 See:

-- Using Firefox, how do I view and control cookies?
+- How do I view and control cookies in my Internet browser?

 - How do I enable or disable pop-ups in web browsers?